simoneb/simoneb.github.com/source/_posts/2013-04-21-labeling-trees-exercise-2.markdown

 4. update the state by doubling the height of the current box
 5. return an instance of the state monad whose value is a branch with the results of steps 2 and 3 as the left and right trees, respectively

 Let's go through a simple example to understand better.
-Assuming to start with a box of size 200 x 400 (W x H) and that the root element of the tree we want to process is a branch, we halve the available height and process left and right trees using 200 as the available height for each of them.
-If at some point we come across a leaf we use whatever current value of the state we have at that point during the computation (if both left and right trees are leaves then each of them will get a height of 200).
-When we're done with the two trees we restore the original height by multiplying it by two, and so on recursively.
+Assuming to start with a box of size 200 x 400 (W x H) and that the root element of the tree we want to process is a branch, we halve the available height and process the left and right trees using 200 as the available height for each of them.
+If at some point we come across a leaf we use whatever current value of the state we have at that point during the computation
+(if both left and right trees are leaves then each of them will get a height of 200).
+When we're done with the two trees we restore the original height by multiplying it by two.
 This leads exactly to the solution we're looking for.
-In code:

 ```csharp
 public S<Box, Tree<StateContent<Box, T>>> MConstrainedBox1<T>(Tree<T> tree)